 If you need to stay additional nights before or after your project you need to book these separately, ask your travel consultant for help.

-Airport pick-ups can be arranged from Phuket Airport between 12:00 and 18:00 the day prior to your start date, if requested.
-The meeting point on the arrival date (Saturday) is at 10:00 at Phuket Airport Place.
+Free airport pick-ups can be arranged from Phuket Airport the day prior to your start date, if requested.
+The meeting point is at Phuket Airport Place (Hotel), it's a 5 min walk from arrivals.

 From Sunday to Thursday, dinner and lunch is prepared for the group by cooks from the village.
 On Friday and Saturday volunteers and staff prepare their meals together.
 Breakfast includes bread, toast, margarine, milk and oats.
 Lunch and dinners are usually local rice and noodle dishes with curries and stirfries.
 Expect to eat a lot of rice!
 We offer 3 meals a day but extra snacks and drinks are at your own expense.